Working with APIs

 In cases like these, an application program interface (API) is the right solution.

-As you work through each concept in this mission, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
+As you work through each concept in this lesson, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.

 1. What's an API?